 In my opinion, aged brass hardware is one of the easiest and most beautiful ways to add an antique touch to your home.
-And if you don’t want to wait years for your brass to develop a natural patina, you’ve come to the right place!
-Here are three easy ways to age brass hardware for that timeless old-school look.
+If you love the look too, but don’t want to wait years for your brass to develop a natural patina, you’ve come to the right place.
+After trial and error, I’ve found three great ways to age brass hardware at home.

 Types of Brass Hardware

-If you haven’t yet purchased brass hardware but you want the look of patina, be sure your pieces are labeled “unlacquered” or “unvarnished.”
-Otherwise, you’ll have to remove the varnish yourself!
+If you haven’t yet purchased brass hardware but want the look of a patina, try to buy pieces labeled “unlacquered” or “unvarnished.”
+If you cannot find unlacquered, here is how to remove the varnish…

 1. Use a brass aging solution.